-The drill team is a performing group for various activities, which include: athletic and community events, fall and spring shows, and solo, ensemble, and team competition.
+The dance team is a performing group for various activities, which include: athletic and community events, fall and spring shows, and solo, ensemble, and team competition.
 Membership is determined by an audition process.
-Two fall semesters of successfully completed Drill Team will fulfill the P.E. requirement.
-Grade Placement: 9-12 % - 4 credits
+Two fall semesters of successfully completed Dance Team will fulfill the P.E. requirement.

+Grade Placement: 9-12 1⁄2 - 4 credits